Tokyo Ghoul:re (TV series)

-Funimation licensed the series in North America, who simulcasted the series on FunimationNow and Hulu, produced an English dub as it aired, and released the series on home media on May 28, 2019.
+Crunchyroll licensed the anime in North America and simulcasted the series while producing an English dub as it aired.
+The company released the first part on home media on May 28, 2019.
 Madman Entertainment licensed the series in Australia and New Zealand, who simulcasted the series on AnimeLab.
 Anime Limited licensed the series in the United Kingdom and Ireland, who simulcasted the series on Crunchyroll.